Parser

 • case_name (string) - e.g. 'USA v.
 Johnson et al.'

-• date_terminated (string) - the case terminating date
+• date_terminated (string)

 • referral (string) - referred judge, if any